Embodied Knowledge Workshop 2026

 - Acknowledge our bodies: enter the practice being mindful of your body disposition and energy, and kind to those of others.
 Interaction and movement should always be consensual.
 Be creative, but always look for each other’s eyes or gestures to check consent.

 - Anyone might stop the flow at any given time for personal reasons, or if you sense someone else might not be doing well.
 Express your needs.
-It is okay to remove yourself, take a break when necessary, or stop a process altogether.
+It is okay to remove yourself and take a break when necessary.

 - People have very diverse identities, gender, sexual orientation, background, body experiences.
 We all come from varied places and histories, so let’s appreciate that while staying curious and sensitive to each other.
 Listen to others’ ideas, even when they differ from your own.
 Make space for others in conversation.
 It’s okay to ask questions and it’s okay to disagree.